-3. Definitions of medical conditions
+Definitions of medical conditions

-Pupils' medical needs can be broadly summarised as being of two types:
+Children's medical needs can be broadly summarised as being of two types:

 - Short-term: affecting their participation at school because they are on a course of medication - Long-term: potentially limiting access to education and requiring ongoing support, medicines or care while at school to help them to manage their condition and keep them well, including monitoring and intervention in emergency circumstances.
-It is important that parents feel confident that the school will provide effective support for their child's medical condition and that pupils feel safe
+It is important that parents feel confident that the school will provide effective support for their child's medical condition and that pupils feel safe case, this policy should be read in conjunction with the 0-25 SEND Code of Practice 2015 and other related school policies listed above.

 Some children with medical conditions may be considered disabled.
 Where this is the case governing bodies must comply with their duties under the Equality Act 2010.
 Some may also have special educational needs (SEN) and may have an Education, Health and Care Plan (EHCP).
-Where this is the case this policy should be read in conjunction with the 0-25 SEND Code of Practice 2015, the school's SEND policy, SEN Information Report and Accessibility Plan.
+Where this is the